amiridlan/imajin-image-compressor/README.md

 # Imajin v2.0 — Multi-Purpose Toolkit

-A Windows desktop application built with PyQt6.
+A Windows desktop application built with PyQt6, styled with a **Synthwave Drive** dark theme (hot pink / deep purple).
 Convert images, transform PDFs, and scan QR codes for malware — all from a single hub.

 ## Features